-Laura DeFina received her MD from George Washington University School of Medicine in Washington, DC and completed her post-graduate training at Walter Reed Army Medical Center in Washington, DC.
-While in the US Army, she practiced medicine at Andrew Radar US Army Health Clinic (Fort Myer, VA) and at Dwight David Eisenhower Army Medical Center (Fort Gordon, GA).
-In Dallas, she practiced Geriatrics with the Health Texas Provider Network/Baylor Senior Health Network for 12 years prior to joining the Cooper Clinic in 2006 given her interest in prevention and research.
-After three years at Cooper Clinic, she joined The Cooper Institute to begin a full-time research career and became the Chief Scientific Officer in February of 2013.
+Dr. DeFina received her M.D. from George Washington University School of Medicine in Washington, D.C. and completed her post-graduate training at Walter Reed Army Medical Center.
+While in the U.S. Army, she practiced medicine at Andrew Radar U.S. Army Health Clinic (Fort Myer, VA) and at Dwight David Eisenhower Army Medical Center (Fort Gordon, GA).